 As Californians continue cleaning up after the weeks of severe weather at the beginning of January, the American Red Cross is helping and will also be there in the days and weeks to come, supporting people as they recover from the storms.

-RED CROSS RESPONSE Hundreds of trained Red Cross disaster workers are supporting people in California.
+RED CROSS RESPONSE More than 800 trained Red Cross disaster workers are supporting people in California.

-The Red Cross and partners have provided thousands of stays in more than 80 shelters, tens of thousands of meals and snacks, and distributed thousands of relief items such as comfort kits and other relief supplies.
+The Red Cross and partners have provided more than 9,300 stays in more than 80 shelters, more than 63,100 meals and snacks, and distributed more than 14,700 relief items such as comfort kits and other relief supplies.

 Trained Red Cross volunteers are helping families cope during this challenging time and replacing prescription medications, eyeglasses or critical medical equipment like canes and wheelchairs.

 Teams on the ground are also conducting damage assessments to determine the impact of these storms and which communities will need additional support moving forward.
 Preliminary damage reports indicate that of the 5,935 total assessments done to date, 139 homes were either destroyed or suffered major damage.